Pasek108/TicTacToe/README.md

 - Number of players in the room
 - Join button

-If the room is full player can't join until some place becomes available.
-In that case the join button is disabled.<br>
-Rooms protected by password has a join button with a lock icon.
-After clicking it player has to put the correct password in order to join to the game.

 Creating a game is similar to creating a game in the main menu.
-The difference is that it is packed in one form and has option for setting password<br>
+The difference is that it is packed in one form and has option for setting password.

 Player has to choose:
 - Game mode
 - Board size